-Galle is a UNESCO World Heritage Site in the south of Sri Lanka.
-With its charming and narrow laneways, imposing Dutch-colonial buildings, ancient mosques, churches and the famous lighthouse, there are many beautiful places worth to explore in this old town.
+Galle is a beautiful UNESCO World Heritage Site situated along the south coast of Sri Lanka.
+With its charming and narrow laneways, imposing Dutch-colonial buildings, ancient mosques, churches and the famous lighthouse, there are many interesting places to explore in this old town.
 You can walk over the thick ramparts built by the Dutch merchants that controlled the city in the 17th century.
-There are also lots of cute boutique shops and cosy cafes and restaurants to fuel your body.
-Read in this blog post everything you need to know about Galle and the best things to do in Galle Sri Lanka!
+And there are also lots of cute boutique shops and cosy cafes and restaurants to fuel your body.
+Read in this blog post about all the best things to do in Galle Sri Lanka!

 The 300-year-old Dutch atmosphere is still very much alive around the fort amidst its many historical buildings.
 Nowadays the town has grown greatly and spreads into the surroundings.
 But the Dutch Fort is and will always be the beating heart of Galle’s history.
 The walled city has stood since the early 16th century and still has the authentic vibe.
 Galle is a melting pot of culture, religion and interesting Dutch-colonial buildings.